OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/Arbitrum_Architecture.md

 On the lower left are standard **Ethereum nodes**, which are used to interact with the Ethereum chain.
 Just above that are **Arbitrum nodes**.
 As the name suggests, these are used to interact with Arbitrum.
 They support the same API as Ethereum nodes, so they work well with existing Ethereum tools -- you can point your Ethereum-compatible wallet or tools at an Arbitrum node and they’ll be able to talk to each other.
 Just like on Ethereum, anyone can run an Arbitrum node, but many people will choose instead to rely on a node run by someone else.

 Some Arbitrum nodes service user requests, and others choose to serve only as validators, which work to ensure the correctness of the Arbitrum chain.
-(See section XXX below for details on validators.)
+(See the [Validators](Validators.md) section for details.)

 Last, but certainly not least, we see **users** on the upper left.
 Users use wallets, dapp front ends, and other tools to interact with Arbitrum.
 Because Arbitrum nodes support the same API as Ethereum, users don’t need entirely new tooling and developers don’t need to rewrite their dapps.